-Having been amazed at how quickly the carp world homed in on, but just as quickly forgot, bread bags after Lee Jackson’s string of catches that resulted in Conningbrook’s Two Tone at a then record weight, I first started messing with bread bags several seasons back.
+If you fancy learning how to catch carp on bread, you've come to the right place.
+Having been amazed at how quickly the carp world honed in on and then just as quickly forgot, bread bags after Lee Jackson’s string of catches that resulted in Conningbrook’s Two Tone at a then record weight, I first started messing with bread bags several seasons back.

 Far from being a minor diversion or passing fad, bread bags have become a standard tactic for me on all manner of waters and they continue to catch carp, big and small, from ticket waters like Linear to venues like Old Bury Hill’s Temple – which produced this lovely 30-plus common during a recent overnighter over a bucket full of Mother’s Pride.

 - How to catch carp: top tips on fishing for this freshwater favourite

 - The best carp bait for winter fishing

 - Where to fish for big carp: top tips for the best spots in England and Wales

 There's plenty of reasons why more and more anglers want to learn how to catch carp on bread.
 Bread is cheap, carp absolutely love it, and how many waters are there today where the fish have never had a piece of bread put in front of them, let alone a bucket of fresh bread crumb?

 It’s different enough from the boilie, pop-up and pellet tactics in use everywhere that carp just stick their noses in and hoover it up.